Brazedd/mahjong-soul-auto-brazed/README.md

 **AlphaJong by Jimboom7**
 [https://github.com/Jimboom7/AlphaJong](https://github.com/Jimboom7/AlphaJong)

 The confirmed game API call patterns used in this project (`inputOperation`, `inputChiPengGang`, `NetAgent.sendReq2MJ`) and the approach to oplist-based turn detection were researched with significant reference to AlphaJong's source code.
-AlphaJong is an open source Mahjong Soul coder
+AlphaJong is an open source Mahjong Soul coder!
+Thank you for the help.

 ---